TERMS AND CONDITIONS FOR RESEARCH ASSISTANT AND DISSERTATION EXPEDITIONS

 - Monthly instalments of an equal size, commencing on the 20th of the month after your booking, with the final payment due on 20th May; or

 - 10% of the expedition fee due 150 days prior to your start date, 20% of the expedition fee due 110 days prior to your start date, and then the remaining balance due 8 weeks before your start date.

 If you are booking within 8 weeks of your intended departure date, then we require full payment.

 Should we be unable to process your booking for any reason then your deposit will be returned to you.

-There is an early-payment discount available if you pay either 50% or more of the total sum owed, or 100% of the total sum owed, prior to the 150 day payment date.
+There is an early-payment discount available if you pay either 50% or more of the total sum owed, or 100% of the total sum owed, prior to the 150 day prior to departure payment date.
 The discounts available are as follows:

 For 3 week expeditions, $57.50 discount for greater than 50% payment or $115 discount for 100% payment